Pure Land Buddhism: Early period

-The Pure Land teachings first became prominent in China with the founding of Donglin Temple at Mount Lu (廬山) by Huiyuan (慧遠) in 402.
+The Pure Land teachings first became prominent in China with the founding of Donglin Temple at Mount Lu by Huiyuan in 402.
 As a young man, Huiyuan practiced Daoism, but felt the theories of immortality to be vague and unreliable, and unrepresentative of the ultimate truth.
-Instead, he turned to Buddhism and became a monk under Dao'an (道安).
-Later he founded a monastery at the top of Mount Lu and invited well-known literati to study and practice Buddhism there, where they formed the White Lotus Society (Báiliánshè 白蓮社).
+Instead, he turned to Buddhism and became a monk under Dao'an.
+Later he founded a monastery at the top of Mount Lu and invited well-known literati to study and practice Buddhism there, where they formed the White Lotus Society.
 He also corresponded with Kumārajīva.

 Huiyuan and the Mount Lu community focused on the practice of mindfulness of the Buddha Amitabha as taught in the Pratyutpanna Samādhi Sūtra.
 Huiyuan mainly practiced this method so as to develop samadhi and have a vision of the Buddha Amitābha in the present life and receive teachings from him.
 The members of the White Lotus also vowed to help each other reach "the spirit realm" or "the west".
 Today, Mount Lu is regarded as being among the most sacred religious sites of the Pure Land Buddhist tradition, and the site of the first Pure Land gathering.

 However, scholars like Charles B. Jones have questioned whether Huiyuan was actually interested in nianfo practice as a way to gain rebirth in the Pure Land.
 He notes that his letters to Kumārajīva have no mention of this goal and that Huiyuan's biography in the Gāo sēng zhuàn (Biographies of eminent monks, T.2059, circa 519) do not name or describe the Pure Land of Sukhavati using classic Buddhist descriptions one finds in the sutras.
 Instead, this "spirit realm" shows Daoist influences.
 Hence, Jones does not see Huiyuan as being an actual devotee of Pure Land Buddhism, but instead as simply a Buddhist who practiced nianfo.
 Huiyuan did praise nianfo, and he is recorded as saying that "the nianfo samadhi is preeminent for height of merit and ease of practice."
 Whatever the case, during the later course of Pure Land Buddhism, Huiyan began to be seen as a patriarch of Pure Land Buddhism who had achieved rebirth in the Pure Land and had visions of Amitabha.

 Another influential figure during this time was the Dilun school master Jingying Huiyuan (523–592), the first Chinese author to write commentaries to the Amitayus Sutra and the Contemplation Sutra.
 His commentaries remained influential in later times.
 Huiyuan labeled the Pure Land teaching of the Contemplation Sutra “the dharma wheel of the sudden teaching” since it allows ordinary people to enter the stage of non-retrogression.